mikolmogorov/Ragout/docs/USAGE.md

 target sequences (generally, short and repetitive contigs) will be ignored (some of them could be put back during the refinement step below).

-To incorporate these repetitive fragments into the assembly, you can use the optional algorithm, which tries to resolve the repetitive contigs and find their positions in the assembly ('--repeats' option).
+To incorporate these repetitive fragments into the final assembly, you can use the optional repeat resolution algorithm ('--repeats' option).
 Depending on the dataset, you may get a significant increase in the assembly coverage, therefore decreasing scaffolds gaps.
 However, if there are copy number variations between the reference and target genomes, the algorithm could make